 My wife Marcela and I left had just left Powers Hamburgers in Fort Wayne, Indiana, with the next stop on my All About The Burger book signing tour being Henry’s Hamburgers in Benton Harbor, Michigan.
 Now, I’ve only seen Henry’s Hamburgers in pictures, so my excitement level is rising as we approach.
 I’m then humbled when I see the bottom half of the sign, which generally has specials etc. says “Sef Gonzalez Book Signing Today 2 to 4“.
 Wow, shoutout to Henry’s Hamburgers for that.

 Henry’s had a couple of hundred restaurants at its peak in the early 1960s (including a one in my hometown of Westchester, Florida, and another in Hialeah, Florida) when fast-food restaurants were spreading like wildfire.
 This one in Benton Harbor is the last of its kind.
 Bresler’s Ice Cream Company founded Henry’s Hamburgers in 1954, and this particular location opened up shop in April of 1959.
 Dave Slavicek and a business partner purchased it in 1983, and he became the full owner in 2006.
 Dave, along with his son Mark Slavicek who runs the day to day operations of Henry’s are hamburger heroes who have kept this landmark chugging along.

 I had been dreaming about walking into Henry’s and ordering a Double Cheeseburger for what seems like forever.

-This is not the original structure, heck they only starting doing drive-thru in 1988 after having carryout service only until then.
+This is not the original Henry’s structure.
+Heck, they only starting doing drive-thru in 1988 after having carryout service only until then.
 BUT, it was surreal to be standing in there and placing an order at the counter.
-I just love the look of this burger joint.
+I love the look of this burger joint.